Cyclid/Cyclid-docs/docs/jobs/stages.rst

 building Stages with Steps of Actions, and then connecting those Stages together, you can create complex and powerful job pipelines.

+Once you've defined your Stages & Steps, see :ref:`the section on defining a sequence<sequence>` for more information on how to use them to create your job pipeline.

 .. _steps:

 *****